Dental Implants FAQs > Recovery Process

 - Individual healing time and differences.

-If your surgery replaces just a single tooth, if you have healthy bone, and grafting is not required, you are likely to experience minimal discomfort.
+- What is a simple procedure?
+If your surgery replaces just a single tooth, and if you have healthy bone and grafting is not required, you are likely to experience minimal discomfort.
+This is considered a simple procedure.
 In fact, other than some minor bruising and swelling, you should have an easy recovery.
 The best thing to do after a simple procedure is to rest, eat only soft food for a few days, and gently brush your teeth.

-The majority of patients will experience some bruising, swelling and discomfort after their dental implant surgery.
-Luckily, medication is available to help with pain, and the healing process should be well on its way after about 7 days.
-7-10 days in, you might consider moving back towards your normal diet.
+- What is a moderate procedure?
+The majority of patients undergo a moderate procedure, and will generally experience some bruising, swelling, and discomfort after their dental implant surgery.
+Luckily, medication is available to help with pain, and the healing process should take no more than about seven days.
+Seven to 10 days post surgery, you might consider a more normal diet, though you should continue to avoid tougher foods, such as steak, until the whole process has been completed.

+- What is a difficult procedure?
 Some patients may find that recovery takes longer.
-For patients that experience difficult surgery, eating only soft food for 6 weeks after surgery is sometimes recommended.
+For patients that experience difficult surgery or have receive many implants, eating only soft food for six weeks after surgery is often recommended.
+Individual intolerances can also contribute to a difficult post-surgical experience.
+Again, medication will be prescribed to you, and you should always follow the doctor's instructions post-surgery.

-There are numerous ways to help the healing process and give your body the best possible chance of a quick recovery.
+There are numerous ways that you can help the healing process and give your body the best possible chance of a quick recovery.
 Here are a few guidelines to help aid your recovery.

 - Do not drink alcohol.

 - Eat healthy, nutritious, soft food.
-Blending food can allow you to continue eating healthy fruits and vegetables.
+You can continue eating healthy fruits and vegetables by blending them into smoothies.

 - Avoid hot foods or drinks.